There’s lots of money out there, and you don’t need to be a rocket scientist to get a share of it.…

 Obviously you do not want to use data that is outdated, so make sure you are using the most current data from your chosen source.
 For example, use 2011 Census data rather than 2006 Census data.
 If you do need to use older data sources, explain why.
 Most Australian Bureau of Statistics data sets are marked as either latest issue or previous issue, and provide links to past and future releases so you can access the most up-to-date information.

 It is important to highlight the geographical area your organisation serves, and provide evidence for this specific area.
 Statistics that are too broad or generic will not help clarify the need to the funder.
 Demographic data is usually available for local government areas or even suburbs and towns.
-For example, our list of statistical tools to assist in fundraising submissions contains a link to Community Indicators Victoria which provides social and wellbeing statistics for non-metropolitan and metropolitan local government areas in Victoria.
 If no local data is available for your area, you may want to consider conducting your own survey.
 However, when using any local data, bear in mind that comparison data is still important.
 Comparing local data to state and national averages may help strengthen your argument.

 Combine both types of evidence